Philipp15b/CompassEx/README.md

 * `save-cost`: How much a user without <code>compassex.save.free</code> permission has to pay to save a target.
 * `privatize-cost`: How much a user without <code>compassex.privatize.free</code> permission has to pay to privatize a target.
 * `publicize-cost`: How much a user without <code>compassex.publicize.free</code> permission has to pay to publicize a target.
+* `enable-dynmap`: Whether to show public locations in dynmap.
+* `dynmap-icon`: Set a dynmap icon for CompassEx markers.

 ## More